-Jackson Heights & Elmhurst
+Jackson Heights Real Estate & Business

-Jackson Heights NY is located in the north west / central section of Queens.
+Jackson Heights Neighborhood in Queens is located in the north west / central section of Queens.
 It is commutable via the #7, E and F subway lines.
 There are approximately 65,000 residents in this section of Queens and this section is also one of the most ethnically mixed neighborhoods of the world.
 In addition to Indians, Bangladeshis, Nepalese and Pakistanis, there are a significant number of Latin Americans and European descendants.

 Jackson Heights was one of the first developed urban communities modeled along an English model.
 Hence apartments frequently have large public areas enclosed within blocks which serve as a block courtyards / playgrounds.
 This section is also home to the Victor Moore Bus Terminal on 74th Street which is one of the largest convergence of subways and buses in Queens [some of which go to LaGuardia Airport].
 The business districts are largely found along Roosevelt Ave, Northern Blvd and along 37th Avenue and at 74th and 82nd Streets.

 Real Estate & Business

 Forum - Condos & Co-ops In Jackson Heights

 December 7, 2010 / Jackson Heights / Queens Buzz.
 City Council Member Daniel Dromm, NYS Senator Peralta in tandem with ACCO [Alliance of Condo & Co-op Owners] organized a forum in Jackson Heights to inform people about their rights and responsibilities as condo and co-op owners.

 In addition to the councilman and senator, the panel included two lawyers and the president of ACCO.
 About two hundred people showed up for the event, packing the Jewish Center of Jackson Heights.
 See photos in our report of the large crowd that attended this forum.